Clubs & Clinics

 Any pupil who feels they need a little extra input or has specific questions that need answering regarding their class work or exam preparation.

-Maths Clinic is on Tuesday, Wednesday and Thursday lunchtimes at 12 30 in M6.
+Maths Clinic is on Monday in M1 and Wednesday in M4 at 12 30.

 Under staff supervision, sixth formers offer individual or small group help to pupils in Years 7-11, but sixth formers are always welcome to come for help themselves.
 Pupils usually drop-in but may choose to arrange appointments.
 By making an appointment it is possible to arrange for a pupil to work over several sessions with the same sixth former.

-'Maths in Motion’ – Grand Prix racing (Mr Young and Mrs Johnston)
+'Maths in Motion’ – Grand Prix racing (Mr Lund)

 From January onwards, this club meets at various times through the year and is often a way for a student to get involved in various national and local competitions and events.
-In recent years, for example, the Club has participated in various challenges set by universities here and in America, and in the UK Team Challenge.
-Ask Mrs Hayyeh for details.
+Friday lunchtimes, Years 7 and 8 in M5.

 National Cipher Challenge (Mr Morris)